McDonnell F-4B Phantom II VF-111 Sundowners Review

 The F4H-1 had its maiden flight with test pilot Robert Little on May 27, 1958, from St. Louis, Missouri.
 The test flights showed a number of necessary improvements, such as the later characteristic position of the wingtips and the tail unit or the raising of the rear cockpit.
 On October 21, 1959, the first flight plane crashed.
 In 1960, the tests to determine the suitability for use on aircraft carriers were carried out and at the end of the year, the first unit, the VF-121 training squadron, received the first pre-series machines.

 Series production of the Phantom II began in 1961 with the F-4B (first flight on March 25, 1961) for the US Navy and the US Marine Corps.
 As the first squadrons, the VF-74 and VF-114 squadrons converted to the Phantom II.
 The F-4B (originally F4H-1) was an interceptor with two J79-8 engines.
 The VF-74 “Be-defilers” squadron received the Phantom II on July 8, 1961, and was first used on USS Forrestal in August 1962.
-VMFA-314 “Black Knights” was the first squadron of the Marines to receive the F-4B from June 1962.
+VMFA-314 “Black Knights” was the first squadron of the Marines to receive the F-4B in June 1962.
 For air refueling, the F-4B received the necessary probe for the “probe and funnel system” used by the Navy and Marines.
 649 aircraft were built.

 Extract from Wiki F-4 Phantom II